Introduction to the Program

 - The organization, delivery, financing, management, and evaluation of health services.

 The program provides comprehensive knowledge of health services, policy, and population health, coupled with rigorous training in research methods.
 Students acquire expertise in an area of emphasis through intensive preparation in theory, content, and methods.
-Examples of areas which students have chosen include economics and finance, health behavior and health promotion, occupational health, biobehavioral cancer prevention and control, evaluation science, maternal and child health, population health and social determinants, international health, bioinformatics, and health policy.
+Examples of areas which students have chosen include economics, health behavior and health promotion, occupational health, evaluation science, population health and social determinants, and health systems.
 Students may also develop individualized areas of emphasis.
 Working collaboratively with faculty, each student applies this expertise to health services research and health policy issues.